 Skip to Content

-Two weeks of dedicated head and neck cadaver dissection presents a rare opportunity to residents to refresh the finer points of the anatomy before plunging into their programs.
-The scope of this course makes it appealing not only to otolaryngology interns but also to oral surgery, endodontic, periodontic and dermatology students.
+Two weeks of dedicated head and neck cadaver dissection presents a rare opportunity to refresh the finer points of the head and neck anatomy before plunging into clinical scenarios.
+The scope of this course makes it appealing not only to otolaryngology residents but also to physician assistants and registered nurse practitioners.
+Other specialties benefiting from the anatomy segment are oral surgery, endodontic, periodontic and dermatology.